Slicer/SlicerLanguagePacks/TranslationGuidelines.md

 ![](Docs/Resultat.png)

-For more clanificcation, you can watch a pratical video [here](https://www.youtube.com/watch?v=npb4bBE-9cY)
+For more clarification, you can watch a pratical video [here](https://www.youtube.com/watch?v=npb4bBE-9cY)